junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 - babies 1 year old: 4 mg (1⁄3 tablet)

-- babies under 1 year: 3 mg (1⁄4 tablet) —using intramuscular (IM) injections, 25 mg in 1 ml— Inject once, and again in 2 to 4 hours, if necessary.
+- babies under 1 year: 3 mg (1⁄4 tablet), using intramuscular (IM) injections, 25 mg in 1 ml,  Inject once, and again in 2 to 4 hours, if necessary.

 In 1 dose inject: